vshao2000/260ProjectWebsite/website.md

     ## The final value used for the model was mtry = 8.

-We can see from the plot below that the r-squared value increases gradually and peaks at a little above 0.88 when mtry = 12 in this scenario.
+We can see from the plot below that the r-squared value increases gradually and peaks at a little above 0.88 when mtry = 8 in this scenario and then dips at mtry = 10.
 However, I did notice that for other folds in cross-validation, the final value for mtry changes although all performances peak at a little over 0.88 r-squared.

 ``` r
 plot(rf_random)